395t/review-assignments/_summaries/lang2018pointpillars_2.md

 # Core Idea

-The authors proposes as much faster approach by which encoder that learns point cloud representations by stacking learned features as vertical tensors.
+The authors proposes faster and efficient approach for 3D object detection and representation.
+PointPillars is an encoder that learns 3D point cloud representations by stacking learned features as vertical tensors and flattens to 2D pseudo image.

 # Main Contributions